 Because they’re so thin, there’s no need to remove your natural tooth structure before fixing them in place.
 What’s more, your beautiful, even smile will stay bright longer as Lumineers are made of the strongest, most durable porcelain available.

 The Process Of Getting Porcelain Lumineers Is Easy

 Getting Lumineers is very easy and painless.
 It takes only two visits to your dentist.
-On your initial visit, your dentist will take dental impressions of your teeth and you’ll decide what the best shade for your new Lumineers will be.
+On your initial visit, your dentist will take dental impressions of your teeth, and you’ll decide what the best shade for your new Lumineers will be.
 Your Lumineers will be precision crafted based on a cast or mold made from your impressions.
 On the second visit, your dentist will prepare the surface of your teeth and slip your new Lumineers into place so they can be permanently bonded to your teeth.
-It’s really that simple!
+It’s that simple!

 Frequently Asked Questions (FAQ)

 These are thin porcelain shells bonded onto your natural teeth to give that radiant smile you have always been looking for.
 These porcelain shells mask cracks and discolorations noticeable on your existing teeth.
 Similar to veneers, they are bonded onto your tooth structure to help any discrepancies in your smile that you may have.

 What are the difference between lumineers and veneers?

 Patients often ask our team why they should choose Lumineers over the more common dental veneers.
 The answer to this question is quite simple.
 When you have dental veneers placed, there’s a need to grind away a portion of your tooth structure to make way for the veneers.
 Essentially, what you are doing with traditional veneers is removing the naturally occurring dental enamel so that they can lay flat without making your teeth appear overly large.